Gothenburg: Museums

 Many of the cultural institutions, as well as hospitals and the university, were created by donations from rich merchants and industrialists, for example the Röhsska Museum.
 On 29 December 2004, the Museum of World Culture opened near Korsvägen.
 Museums include the Göteborgs Konsthall, Gothenburg Museum of Art, and several museums of sea and navigation history, natural history, the sciences, and East India.
 Aeroseum, close to the Göteborg City Airport, is an aircraft museum in a former military underground air force base.
-The Volvo museum has exhibits of the history of Volvo and the development from 1927 until today.
+World of Volvo has exhibits of the history of Volvo and the development from 1927 until today.
 Products shown include cars, trucks, marine engines, and buses.

 Universeum is a public science centre that opened in 2001, the largest of its kind in Scandinavia.
 It is divided into six sections, each containing experimental workshops and a collection of reptiles, fish, and insects.
 Universeum occasionally host debates between Swedish secondary-school students and Nobel Prize laureates or other scholars.